YanGe-zoe/M.S.-Thesis/README.md

 The thesis is structured around the following logical framework:

-Overview of existing viscosity measurement methods and conceptualization of the proposed microfluidic-based viscosity detection system
+1.Overview of existing viscosity measurement methods and conceptualization of the proposed microfluidic-based viscosity detection system

-Design and simulation of the microfluidic viscosity measurement chip
+2.Design and simulation of the microfluidic viscosity measurement chip

-Fabrication and characterization of the microfluidic chip
+3.Fabrication and characterization of the microfluidic chip

-Construction of a high-throughput viscosity measurement system
+4.Construction of a high-throughput viscosity measurement system

-Calibration and experimental validation of the viscosity detection platform
+5.Calibration and experimental validation of the viscosity detection platform